Bunsly/JobSpy/README.md

 ---

 **Q: Received a response code 429?**
 **A:** This indicates that you have been blocked by the job board site for sending too many requests.
-Currently, **ZipRecruiter** is particularly aggressive with blocking.
+Currently, **LinkedIn** is particularly aggressive with blocking.
 We recommend:

 - Waiting a few seconds between requests.
-- Trying a VPN to change your IP address.
+- Trying a VPN or proxy to change your IP address.

-**Note:** Proxy support is in development and coming soon!

 ---